-- 3.3.1 Material unsuitable for children should not be shown between 5.00am and 10.00pm.
+- 3.4.1 Material unsuitable for children should not be shown between 5.00am and 10.00pm.
 The transition from family-oriented to adults only programming after the watershed period of 10.00pm shall be gradually executed.
-For subscription and pay per view services, mechanisms put in place to protect children must be clearly explained to subscribers. - 3.3.2 Consumer advice such as warnings, labeling, classification details and other announcements should be given prior to the telecast of the programme or its trailers. - 3.3.3 Classification details or rating should be shown throughout while the programme is running.
-However, this does not diminish the broadcaster's responsibility for sensitive scheduling of programmes to reduce the risk of causing offence. - 3.3.4 Save for educational programmes, which may require graphic details, no broadcasting station shall air programmes including interactive call-ins or discussion sessions whose content is suitable for adult only audience during the watershed period. - 3.3.5 Promotional material and music videos, which contain scenes of violence, sexually explicit conduct and/or offensive language intended for adult audiences shall not be broadcast during the watershed period. - 3.3.6 Material that contains images and/or language of a strong sexual nature or strong language in general must not be broadcast during the watershed period.
+For subscription and pay per view services, mechanisms put in place to protect children must be clearly explained to subscribers. - 3.4.2 Consumer advice such as warnings, labeling, classification details and other announcements should be given prior to the telecast of the programme or its trailers.

+- 3.4.3 Classification details or rating should be shown throughout while the programme is running.
+However, this does not diminish the broadcaster's responsibility for sensitive scheduling of programmes to reduce the risk of causing offence. - 3.4.4 Save for educational programmes, which may require graphic details, no broadcasting station shall air programmes including interactive call-ins or discussion sessions whose content is suitable for adult only audience during the watershed period. - 3.4.5 Promotional material and music videos, which contain scenes of violence, sexually explicit conduct and/or offensive language intended for adult audiences shall not be broadcast during the watershed period. - 3.4.6 Material that contains images and/or language of a strong sexual nature or strong language in general must not be broadcast during the watershed period.

-3.4 Program Classification and Rating
+3.5 Programme Classification and Rating

-This means the rating or classification allocated to a programme or broadcast in Kenya.
+This refers to the classification and rating allocated to a programme or broadcast in Kenya.

-Classification guidelines as prescribed apply to all programme and non-programme matter, namely commercials, infomercials, documentaries, programme promotions, programme listings, community service announcements and station identifications.
+Classification requirement as prescribed apply to all programme and non-programme matter, namely commercials, infomercials, documentaries, programme promotions, programme listings, community service announcements and station identifications.